corymosiman12/dragg/README.md

 This can be run in two ways - using a local redis server or by deploying through Docker.

 ## General
 1. Download data from the [NSRDB](https://maps.nrel.gov/nsrdb-viewer) for the location / year of your choice.
 Only variable which needs to be selected is the `GHI`.
-Make sure to also select `Half Hour Intervals`, as simulations start on the hour.
+Select `Half Hour Intervals` for most accurate simulation, as simulations start on the hour.
+(Note that DRAGG will repeat environmental data for sub-30 minute intervals.
+For example, for 15 minute intervals the temperature at 0:00 is the same as the temperature at 0:15, and the temperature at 0:30 is the same as the temperature at 0:45.)
 Copy file and rename: `data/nsrdb.csv`, or change the default file name in `.env`
-1. Copy the `data/config-template.json` to a new file: `config.json`
+1. Copy the `data/config-template.toml` to a new file: `config.toml`

 ## Modify Config File
 1. Change the parameters in the config file:
+    * community
         - `total_number_homes` - int, total number of homes in study
         - `homes_battery` - int, number of homes with battery only
         - `homes_pv` - int, number of homes with pv only
         - `homes_pv_battery` - int, number of homes with pv and battery

+    * home
+        * home.hvac
-    - `home_hvac_r_dist` - list, [lower, upper] bound for home resistance, kWh/K
+            - `r_dist` - list, [lower, upper] bound for home resistance, kWh/K
-    - `home_hvac_c_dist` - list, [lower, upper] bound for home capacitance, K/kW
+            - `c_dist` - list, [lower, upper] bound for home capacitance, K/kW
+            - `p_cool_dist` - list, [lower, upper] bound for hvac power, kW
-    - `home_hvac_p_dist` - list, [lower, upper] bound for hvac power, kW
+            - `p_heat_dist` - list, [lower, upper] bound for hvac power, kW

+        * home.wh
-    - `wh_r_dist` - list, [lower, upper] bound for water heater resistance, kWh/K
+            - `r_dist` - list, [lower, upper] bound for water heater resistance, kWh/K
-    - `wh_c_dist` - list, [lower, upper] bound for water heater capacitance, K/kW
+            - `c_dist` - list, [lower, upper] bound for water heater capacitance, K/kW
-    - `wh_p_dist` - list, [lower, upper] bound for water heater power, kW
+            - `p_dist` - list, [lower, upper] bound for water heater power, kW

-    - `alpha_beta_dist` - deprecated
+        * home.battery
-    - `battery_max_rate` - float, maximum rate of charge / discharge for battery, kW
+            - `max_rate` - float, maximum rate of charge / discharge for battery, kW
-    - `battery_capacity` - float, energy capacity of battery, kWh
+            - `capacity` - float, energy capacity of battery, kWh
-    - `battery_cap_bounds` - list, [lower, upper] proportional bounds on battery capacity, proportion btw.
+            - `cap_bounds` - list, [lower, upper] proportional bounds on battery capacity, proportion btw.
 [0,1]
-    - `battery_charge_eff` - float, battery charging efficiency, proportion btw.
+            - `charge_eff` - float, battery charging efficiency, proportion btw.
 [0,1]
-    - `battery_discharge_eff` - float, battery discharging efficiency, proportion btw.
+            - `discharge_eff` - float, battery discharging efficiency, proportion btw.
 [0,1]

+        * home.pv
             - `pv_area` - float, area of pv array, m2
             - `pv_efficiency` - float, pv efficiency, proportion btw.
 [0,1]

+        * home.hems
+            - `prediction_horizons` - list of hours for MPC prediction horizon, 0 = no MPC
+            - `discomfort` - depricated
+            - `disutility` - depricated
+            - `price_uncertainty` - float

+    * simulation
         - `start_datetime` - str, "%Y-%m-%d %H" format for when to start experiment
         - `end_datetime` - str, "%Y-%m-%d %H" format for when to end experiment
-    - `prediction_horizons` - list of integers, the prediction horizons over which to test the experiment, hours
         - `random_seed` - int, set the seed variable for the experiment
         - `load_zone` - str, this corresponds to the ERCOT load zone from which to pull the TOU pricing info from
-    - `step_size_coeff` - float, proportion to increase the marginal demand by for AGG <--> RBO iterations
-    - `max_load_threshold` - list, threshold limits under which the AGG will try to maintain demand, kW
         - `check_type` - str, choice of 'pv_only', 'base', 'battery_only', 'pv_battery', 'all'. defines which homes to run, all will run all homes (typical)
-    - `temp_in_init` - float, initial indoor air temperature, C
-    - ` temp_wh_init` - float, initial water heater temperature, C
-    - `temp_sp` - list, [lower, upper] bounds for home air temperature setpoints, C
-    - `wh_sp` - list, [lower, upper] bounds for water heater temperature setpoints, C
-    - `run_baseline` - bool, whether to run horizon = 1 scenario
-    - `run_rbo_mpc` - bool, whether to run RBO MPC for all prediction horizons provided
+        - `run_rbo_mpc` - bool, runs homes using MPC Home Energy Management Systems (HEMS), no reward price signal
-    - `run_agg_mpc` - bool, whether to run AGG MPC, only for single horizon specified next
-    - `run_rl_agg` - bool, whether to run aggregator using Reinforcement Learning, uses a variety of parameters
+        - `run_rl_agg` - bool, runs homes using MPC HEMS, uses RL designed reward price signal
-    - `agg_mpc_horizon` - int, the prediction horizon to use for AGG MPC, hours
+        - `run_rl_simplified` - bool, runs homes against the rl_simplified

+    * rl
+        * rl.parameters
+            - `learning_rate` - float, controls update rate of the policy and critic network
-    - `agg_learning_rate` - list: float [0,1], learning rate of reinforcement learning aggregator
+            - `discount_factor` - float, depreciation rate of future expected rewards
-    - `agg_exploration_rate` - list: float [0,1], percent of decisions made by aggregator to be exploritory
+            - `batch_size` - int, number of replay episodes
+            - `exploration_rate` - float, standard deviation of selected action from mu (best action according to policy)
+            - `twin_q` - bool, whether or not to run two competing critic ("Q") networks

+        * rl.utility
+            - `rl_agg_action_horizon` - list, number of hours in advace to forecast reward price signal
-    - `rl_agg_discount_factor` - list: float [0,1], depreciation rate on future states of the system (compared to the current state)
+            - `rl_agg_forecast_horizon` - int, number of timestep iterations to forecast the home energy use
+            - (OPTION A) `base_price` - float, price for electricity
-    - `shoulder_times` - list: int (len=2), electric utility/aggregator time of use times for "shoulder price" tier (time of day - 24hr clock)
+            - (OPTION B) `shoulder_times` - list: int (len=2), electric utility/aggregator time of use times for "shoulder price" tier (time of day - 24hr clock)
-    - `peak_times` - list: int (len=2), electric utility/aggregator time of use times for "peak price" tier (time of day - 24hr clock)
+            - (OPTION B) `peak_times` - list: int (len=2), electric utility/aggregator time of use times for "peak price" tier (time of day - 24hr clock)
-    - `offpeak_price` - float, electric utility/aggregator time of use price for "offpeak price" tier ($/kWh)
+            - (OPTION B) `offpeak_price` - float, electric utility/aggregator time of use price for "offpeak price" tier ($/kWh)
-    - `shoulder_price` - float, electric utility/aggregator time of use price for "shoulder price" tier ($/kWh)
+            - (OPTION B) `shoulder_price` - float, electric utility/aggregator time of use price for "shoulder price" tier ($/kWh)
-    - `peak_price` - float, electric utility/aggregator time of use price for "peak price" tier ($/kWh)
+            - (OPTION B) `peak_price` - float, electric utility/aggregator time of use price for "peak price" tier ($/kWh)
-    - `action_space` - list: float (len=2), min/max reward price for real time pricing of electric utility rates
+            - `action_space` - list, max/min action taken by RL agent in designing price signal
+            - `action_scale` - float, scale of reward price signal to actionspace (e.g. for actionspace = [-5, 5] and reward_price = [-0.05, 0.05] action_scale = 100)
-    - `rl_agg_time_horizon` - list: int >= 2, number of hours ahead of current timestep to forecast reward price of aggregator
+            - `hourly_steps` - number of price signals per hour

-    - `batch_size` - list: int, batch size of experience replay for reinforcement learning aggregator
+        * rl.simplified
+            - `response_rate` - float, determines the response rate of the simplified (linear) response model's response to the RL price signal
+            - `offset` - not implemented

 ## Local Redis (Recommended)
 1. Install and run a local Redis server.